-Without effective erosion control, the soil is naturally exposed to the physical forces of water runoff.
+Without effective erosion control, the soil becomes naturally exposed to the physical forces of water run-off.
 This water strips the valuable topsoil of nutrients and can potentially clog up local waterways, causing algal bloom and widespread ecosystem disruption.

 Soil erosion is not only detrimental to the environment but also poses a potential risk of financial loss and land productivity.

 So how can you protect your land from soil erosion?

 Well, fortunately, there are a variety of erosion control solutions available.
 By applying some relatively simple solutions, you can control and prevent soil erosion.

 Let’s find out how.